Wimmics/WoodKG/README.md

 # Usage

+- Wood Description update

+The jupyter notebook "burnwood_extract" contains all steps to extract from unstructured text in CSV columns, the familly, genus and taxa of a sample from both InsideWood and IAWA databases and match its accepted label in the POWO taxonomy.
+It will also translate IAWA features symbole into specific number between 0 and 3 (0 for total absence, 1 for doubtfull presence, 2 for not systematic presence and 3 for presence) and produce a CSV that will be lift into RDF graph with mapping rules.
+A second CSV is produce to be used for machine learning purpouse.

+- Knowledge graph use case examples

+The jupyter notebook "QC_sparql" contains example of possible use cases and SPARQL translation of those use cases.

+- Wood Identification

 The identlib.py script take a csv of wood description and give the closest spicies based on their IAWA features.
 The list is order by number of mismatches.
+This script focus on 4 African regions to fit the initial problem and database of wood sample.

 # Example of identification